ID-Mahone/energy-insights-pipeline/README.md

 # ⚡ Energy Insights Pipeline

-A containerized data pipeline for processing, storing, and forecasting electricity load data in Germany.
-This project combines modern data engineering practices (ETL, PostgreSQL, Docker) with robust time series forecasting using Prophet.
+A containerized data pipeline for processing, storing, and forecasting electricity load data in Germany based on Open Data.

 ---